Burnt Flavour How to save your pod system

 Many modern pod systems offer a variable power range.
 Using a regulated battery carrier with pod compatibility as an example, a sensible configuration would look like this:

-• 0.8 Ω mesh pods: 15–18 W for slightly denser vapor and more intense flavor
+- 0.8 Ω mesh pods: 15–18 W for slightly denser vapor and more intense vapor

 Compatibility between base units and pods